SUEPPhysics/SUEPCoffea_dask/README.md

 1. Find datasets to run (specified in a .txt file in `filelist/`), and lists of the .root files for the datasets (usually in `/home/tier3/cmsprod/catalog/t2mit/nanosc/E02/{}/RawFiles.00` as specified in `kraken_run.py`).
 2. Run `kraken_run.py` to submit these jobs to HTCondor.
 Make sure to set the correct output and log directories in the python script.
 3. These usually take a couple hours, which you can monitor using HTCondor.
 We don't expect perfect efficiency here, as normal in batch submission systems, but 80-90% is typical: if it's much less, the errors need to be investigated using the logs produced (found in `logdir`, specified in step 2).
 You can check how many of them have successfully finished using `python monitor.py -r=0`.
-Once a good amount of them have finished running (succesfully or not), usually after a couple hours, kill the currently running jobs, and resubmit using `python monitor.py -r=1`.
+Once a good amount of them have finished running (successfully or not), usually after a couple hours, kill the currently running jobs, and resubmit using `python monitor.py -r=1`.
 4. Repeat step 3. until you have achieved desired completion rate (suggested: >95% for MC, >99% for data).

 **(Optional) Merge and Move NTuples**